luisdavim/debug/README.md

 # Debug docker image

 Contains useful debug tools for running in kubernetes.
+Check the `Dockerfile` to see all that's installed, some highlights:

+- kubectl
+- helm
+- flux
+- stern
+- jq and yq

+It also supports `kubectl` and `helm` plugins and comes preconfigured with:

+- krew
+- kubectl tree
+- helm diff

 A pre-built docker image is available in the packages page: